sdobz/pose-demo/README.md

 Ugh wow this isn't going to be trival.
 First let's just copy the `src` folder into this repo, a quick `LICENSE` check indicates that I can copy thier code as long as I preserve the license.
 Adding a README and LICENSE to indicate this...

+First a clean commit of vendored code so I can monitor the exact changes I make.
+Next copy all of their deps into our package.
+Unfortunately one of their dependencies is the `pose-detection` relative folder, let's see if it is on NPM otherwise this will get hairy. `@tensorflow-models/pose-detection` nice

+`index.js` should show me how this app is embedded in an html page.
+Hmn, it just runs `app()` at the bottom so it's probably in `public/index.html`

+EEEGAD I need auto formatting.
+I should never ever have to think about how code is formatted.
+Installing `prettier`...

+Okay the demo requires some parameters that come in through the url, `type` and `model`

+Let's mock them out and pass in as a function parameter rather than a urlparam

+> ReferenceError: dat is not defined

+Ah right there was some library embedded in html, let's see if I can pull it in

 ## Timing

-This project is intended to take no more than 4 hours, though I care about quality and will take as long as I need to create a *working* demonstration.
+This project is intended to take no more than 4 hours, though I care about quality and will take as long as I need to create a _working_ demonstration.
 Thus priorities are quality first, then time, then scope.

-* `2022-04-22 - 15:00` - Requirements recieved
+- `2022-04-22 - 15:00` - Requirements recieved
-* `2022-04-24 - 12:15` - Planning begins (this doc)
+- `2022-04-24 - 12:15` - Planning begins (this doc)
-* `           - 12:30` - `git init` and `npm` setup
+- ` - 12:30` - `git init` and `npm` setup
-* `           - 12:45` - Clone of example
+- ` - 12:45` - Clone of example
-* `           - 13:00` - clone complete, project bootstrapped let's get developing
+- ` - 13:00` - clone complete, project bootstrapped let's get developing
-* `           - 13:15` - Deployment complete, first feature starting
+- ` - 13:15` - Deployment complete, first feature starting